EmekaNkwo/lawpavilion_role_test/README.md

 ## Overview

-This is a Mini Store application that displays the avaliable productsin the store and has Paystack integration for payment of products ordered.
-The application was built using Typescript, React, SCSS, Webpack and Context API and deployed to Heroku
+This is a E-commerece Store application that displays the avaliable productsin the store and has Paystack integration for payment of products ordered.
+The application was built using Typescript, React, SCSS, Webpack and Context API.

 ## Logs